ibm-cloud-docs/EventStreams/choosing_your_plan.md

 {: beta}

-## What is supported by the Lite, Standard, Enterprise, and Satellite {: beta} plans
+## What is supported by the Lite, Standard, Enterprise, and Satellite plans

 {: #what_is_supported}